-No, when completing the FAFSA it is preferred that you utilize the new Data Retrieval Tool (DRT) to upload your tax information directly into the FAFSA from the IRS web site.
-DRT is available to you about 2 weeks after you complete an electronic tax return or 8 weeks after you complete a paper return.
-If you are unable to use the DRT system you will need to manually input your data into the FAFSA.
+No. When completing the FAFSA it is preferred that you utilize the IRS Data Retrieval Tool (DRT) to upload your tax information directly into the FAFSA from the IRS website.
+Data Retrieval is available to you about 2 weeks after you complete an electronic tax return or 8 weeks after you complete a paper return.
+If you are unable to use the DRT system, you will need to manually input your data into the FAFSA.

 What if I am selected for verification on my FAFSA?

-If an applicant is selected for verification you may need to complete the "Federal Verification Form" and provide a copy of your tax transcript from the IRS.
+If you are selected for verification you may need to complete the “Federal Verification Form” and provide a copy of your tax return transcript from the IRS.
 If you are selected for verification the Financial Aid Office will be in contact with you regarding the necessary documentation you will need to provide.

-Yes, you may check the Student Employment web site at www.yalestudentjobs.org.
-There are usually more jobs on campus than students to fill them, once you find a job you may check with the financial aid office for Federal Works Study eligibility.
+Yes, you may check the Student Employment website for job listings.
+There are usually more jobs on campus than students to fill them.
+Once you find a job you may check with the financial aid office for Federal Work Study eligibility.

 How do I apply for housing?

 You may visit Yale’s Off Campus Living website to apply for Yale-owned housing as well as to search for private housing options in the New Haven area.